 Creating a Project

-To create a Project, click on “New Project” in your dashboard or the Projects & Apps page.
-You’ll only be able to see this option if you don’t already have a Project.
-You will be prompted to create a Project name, description, use case description, and asked to set up or connect an App.
+To create a Project, click on “New Project” in your dashboard or the Projects & Apps page within the developer portal.
+You’ll only be able to see this option if you haven’t already created a Project.
+You will be prompted to create a Project name, description, and use case.
+You will also be asked to create a new App or connect an existing standalone App.

 Creating or Connecting an App for your Project

-If your Project doesn’t yet have an App, you can click on the Project name in the dashboard to create a new App or select an existing App to connect your Project to.
-The App is where you can generate an API key and API secret key, as well as an access token and access token secret.
+If your Project doesn’t include an App, you can add one by clicking on the Project name in the dashboard.
+From there, you can either create a new App or select an existing standalone App to connect to your Project.
+The App is where you can generate the authentication keys and tokens listed at the beginning of this guide.

 Editing a Project

-If you previously created an app, they will be visible in the “Standalone Apps” section, under Projects & Apps.
-You can continue to have up to ten Apps in total, including the one connected to your Project.
-If you already have a Project with an associated App, you can create up to nine additional standalone Apps.
+If you created an App before August 2020, they will be visible in the “Standalone Apps” section of the developer portal under Projects & Apps.
+You will be limited to ten Apps in total, including those that are connected to your Project.

 If you’re part of a team account, you will see the Apps that you own under Standalone Apps.
-If a teammate owns an App that’s part of a Project, you will see the App name and owner’s info, but you cannot view or change it’s details, or access or regenerate its keys.
-You should contact the App owner to learn more about or make changes to that App.
-If you are the owner of an App in a Project, you can view and edit it as you can with any other App.
+If a teammate owns an App that’s part of a Project, you will be able to see the App’s name and owner’s info, but you will not be able to change its settings, access its keys and tokens, or regenerate its keys and tokens.
+You should contact the App owner to make any changes to their App.